 INDEMNIFICATION

-Owner/Developer and Allottee/ Borrower(s) (“Indemnifying Party”) shall indemnify and keep indemnified the Bank (“Indemnified Party”) and hold the indemnified Party harmless from and against any and all damage, loss, liability and expense (including, without limitation, reasonable expenses of investigation and reasonable attorney’s fees and expenses) (“the Damages”) in connection with any claim, action, suit or proceeding asserted or initiated by a third party including without limitation, arising from or otherwise relating to (i) any misrepresentation; or breach of warranty, covenant, or obligation; or (ii) any act or omission resulting in a breach, by the Indemnifying Party under this Agreement; or (iii) breach of any Applicable Law.
+Owner/Developer and Allottee/ Borrower(s) (“Indemnifying Party”) shall indemnify and keep indemnified the Bank (“Indemnified Party”) and hold the indemnified Party harmless from and against any and all damage, loss, liability and expense (including, without limitation, reasonable expenses of investigation and reasonable attorney’s fees and expenses) (“the Damages”) iin connection with any claim, action, suit or proceeding asserted or initiated by a third party including without limitation, arising from or otherwise relating to (i) any misrepresentation; or breach of warranty, covenant, or obligation; or (ii) any act or omission resulting in a breach, by the Indemnifying Party under this Agreement; or (iii) breach of any Applicable Law.

-The Indemnified Party agrees to provide prompt notice to the Indemnifying Party with respect to any third party claim in connection with which indemnity may be sought by the Indemnified Party and will provide the Indemnifying Party with such information thereto that the Indemnifying Party may reasonably request.
+The Indemnified Party agrees to provide prompt notice to the Indemnifying Party with respect to any third-party claim in connection with which indemnity may be sought by the Indemnified Party and will provide the Indemnifying Party with such information thereto that the Indemnifying Party may reasonably request.
 The failure to so notify the Indemnifying Party shall not relieve the Indemnifying Party of its obligations hereunder, except to the extent such failure shall have materially and adversely prejudiced the Indemnifying Party.

 The Indemnifying Party shall obtain the prior written consent of the Indemnified Party, which shall not be unreasonably withheld, before entering into any settlement of any third party claim, if such settlement does not expressly and unconditionally release the Indemnified Party from all liabilities and obligations with respect to such third party claim or if such settlement is to impose injunctive or other equitable relief against the indemnified Party.
 The Indemnified Party shall, at any time, be entitled to participate in the defense of any third party claim and to employ separate counsel of its choice for such purpose.
 The fees and expenses of such separate counsel shall be borne by the indemnified Party.